mahtokamal/Linux_Fundamentals/command_lists.md

      Output:-  follow your passion.
                This is your right time to

+### grep
+    Description:- print lines that match patterns
+    Example:- tac hello.txt
+    Output:-  follow your passion.
+               This is your right time to

  ### head
      Description:- output the first part of files Example:- head -n 20 thousands.txt (print first 20 lines of files)